 The family tree below shows the five most recent generations of House Valgon in the capital city of Eltabbar, in birth order.
-Valgons born into this branch of the family are listed with no surname, while those who married into the family have their birth surnames included.
-Members who originated in other branches of the family but live in Eltabbar now are not included here; please see their branches of origin.
 Portraits reflect the most recent (or last known) family portraits commissioned for each person.
+Members who originated in other branches of the family but live in Eltabbar now are not included here but in their branches of origin.

 Members who currently live in the household and are counted in the Eltabbar census are named in bold print below; the deceased are in italics.